Java-Archive/vaadin-dev-environment/README.md

 To reconfigure the **browsers.json**, delete the file in the folder **selenoid/** and re-create the selenoid based images/containers. using docker-compose.

+This could be done on regular base, triggered by chron-jobs.

 #### videos
 The folder **selenoid/video** is mounted inside the Docker Container